rafaluquemerino/rafaluquemerino.github.io/content/authors/admin/_index.md

 ## Biography

-Hi, I’m Rafa, currently PhD student in Physics from the Experimental Solid State Physics - Quantum Materials group at the [Ludwig Maximilian University of Munich (LMU)](https://www.quantummatter.physik.lmu.de/), which moved from [The Institute of Photonic Sciences (ICFO)](https://www.icfo.eu/), in Barcelona.
+Hi, I’m Rafa, currently PhD student in Physics from the Experimental Solid State Physics - Quantum Materials group at the [Ludwig Maximilian University of Munich (LMU)](https://www.quantummatter.physik.lmu.de/) and the [The Institute of Photonic Sciences (ICFO)](https://www.icfo.eu/), in Barcelona.
 I use innovative nano-fabrication techniques to create novel designer materials made by vertical stacking and twisting of various 2D materials.
 I am interested in superconductivity, 2D materials, quantum sensing, and condensed matter physics.

 For more details see my [publications](https://rafaluquemerino.github.io/#publications) list.